atware/scuruto/README.md

 </CORSConfiguration>
 ```

-### Customize SharedocsEnv on docker environment
+### Customize ScurutoEnv on docker environment
-If you want customize SharedocsEnv, you can customize environment valiables in docker-compose.yml .
+If you want customize ScurutoEnv, you can customize environment valiables in docker-compose.yml .

 #### Example
 * customize docker-compose.yml